Great Books Seminars

 Continuing from Great Books Seminar III, and the second in the junior seminar sequence, this course focuses on works from the Renaissance to the Enlightenment period.
 The texts include Shakespeare’s Tempest, Bacon’s New Organon, Descartes’ Discourse on Method and Meditations on First Philosophy, Hobbes’s Leviathan, Pascal’s Pensées, Swift’s Gulliver’s Travels, Hume’s Enquiry Concerning Human Understanding, Rousseau’s “Discourse on the Origin of Inequality,” Smith’s Wealth of Nations, Kant’s Prolegomena to any Future Metaphysics, Malthus’s Essay on the Principles of Population, Austen’s Pride and Prejudice, Goethe’s Faust, and Mozart’s Don Giovanni.

 The first in the senior Great Books seminar sequence, this course focuses on classic texts from the nineteenth-century literature, and, in addition, on important works from the Eastern tradition that entered the European canon during the nineteenth century.
-The works studied include Tolstoy’s War and Peace, Confucius’s Analects, The Way of Lao Tzu, the Bhagavad Gita, Hegel’s Philosophy of History, Kierkegaard’s Philosophical Fragments, Newman’s Idea of a University, De Tocqueville’s Democracy in America, Melville’s Moby Dick, Thoreau’s Walden, Mill’s On Liberty, and Darwin’s Descent of Man.
+The works studied include Tolstoy’s War and Peace, Confucius’s Analects, The Way of Lao Tzu, the Bhagavad Gita, Hegel’s Philosophy of History, Kierkegaard’s Philosophical Fragments, Mary Shelley's Frankenstein, De Tocqueville’s Democracy in America, Melville’s Moby Dick, Thoreau’s Walden, Mill’s On Liberty, and Darwin’s Descent of Man.

-The second in the senior Great Books seminar sequence, this course focuses on works of seminar importance from the nineteenth and twentieth centuries.
-The texts studied include Marx’s Capital and “Communist Manifesto,” Flaubert’s Madame Bovary, Nietzsche’s Beyond Good and Evil, William James’s Psychology, Freud’s Introductory Lectures on Psycho-Analysis, Jung’s Analytical Psychology, Weber’s Protestant Ethic and the Spirit of Capitalism, Wittgenstein’s Blue Book, Heidegger’s “What Is Philosophy?,” Ellison’s Invisible Man, and Dostoevsky’s Brothers Karamazov.
+The second in the senior Great Books seminar sequence, this course focuses on works of seminal importance from the nineteenth and twentieth centuries.
+The texts studied include Marx’s Capital and “Communist Manifesto,” Flaubert’s Madame Bovary, Nietzsche’s Beyond Good and Evil, William James’s Pragmatism, Freud’s Civilization and its Discontents, Du Bois's Souls of Black Folk, Weber’s Protestant Ethic and the Spirit of Capitalism, Buber's I and Thou, Wittgenstein’s Blue Book, Martin Luther King's “Letter from Birmingham Jail,” Woolf's A Room of One's Own and To the Lighthouse, Ellison’s Invisible Man, and Dostoevsky’s Brothers Karamazov.

 Literature University Seminar I and II